 Most highway authorities have an evidence form that they like you to use.
 You must request West Sussex Council to send you copies if you want to use their form.
 Phone 01243 777100 East Sussex have a form that you can download here

-But there are a number of reasons why you should not use the forms provided by a council:
+But there are a number of reasons why you might not use the forms provided by a council:

 They are standard forms which are designed for any situation, so they are extremely long, off putting and difficult to fill in without help, which you may not be able to provide.